Article

 How to invest in dividend stocks

-Investors can build their own portfolios of dividend-paying stocks, but funds offer a convenient way to achieve diversification across dozens of companies’ shares in one go.
+For those who would prefer for an expert to handle the dividend investing strategy, funds or investment trusts offer a convenient way to achieve diversification across dozens of companies’ shares in one go.

-Those with strategies targeting dividend-paying stocks tend to be found in either the Global Equity Income sector for international shares or the UK Equity Income sector for UK shares.
+Funds with strategies targeting dividend-paying stocks tend to be found in either the Global Equity Income sector for international shares or the UK Equity Income sector for UK shares.
 Other, more geographically specialist, dividend-based funds can be found in their respective broad geographic sectors such as Europe ex-UK and Asia ex-Japan.

 What is dividend reinvestment?

-With equity income funds typically offering yields in the region of 4-5% currently, and with the potential for the income to grow and compound over time, they could be an appealing option for investors, though remember all yields are variable and not guaranteed.
+With equity income funds typically offering yields in the region of 4% currently, and with the potential for the income to grow and compound over time, they could be an appealing option for investors, though remember all yields are variable and not guaranteed.

 Here are some fund ideas our Collectives Research Team believe offer good quality options for new investment in their respective areas.
 They should all be considered long term investments meaning five years plus and are provided for your information but are not a guide to how you should invest.
 Before investing in any fund please read the relevant Key Investor Information Document or Key Information Document, and Prospectus to ensure they meet with your objectives and risk appetite.